 Tessa’s Recipe Rundown

-Taste: Like hot cocoa – but WAY better.
-Tons more chocolate and marshmallow flavors.
+Taste: Like the best hot cocoa of all time!
+Tons of rich, decadent chocolate and marshmallow flavors.

 Texture: The best part.
 Soft, ooey, gooey, sticky, and completely crave-worthy.